KhaledEemam/KhaledEemam/README.md

 ## Hi there, I'm Khaled Emam 👋

-I'm a Data Scientist | Machine Learning Engineer.
+I'm a Data Scientist | Data analyst.
 I have a Bachelor's degree in Electrical Engineering and possess a strong foundation in mathematics.
 I have a deep understanding of various Machine Learning techniques and tools.
 I'm constantly seeking opportunities to develop my skills and knowledge in the field.
 I regularly write data science blogs on Medium.
 You can find them [here](https://medium.com/@khaledeemam).
 Below this intro, I have listed some of my projects and experiences for you to peruse.

 ## Machine Learning :